 3.26 Workmanship.
-Resistors shall be processed in such a manner as to be uniform in quality and shall meet the requirements of 3.1, 3.4, 3.5, 3.5.1 through 3.5.3 inclusive, and 3.25 as applicable, and be free from other defects that will affect life, serviceability, or appearance, and shall pass the visual inspection as specified on figure 6 through figure 10 in appendix B.
+Resistors shall be processed in such a manner as to be uniform in quality and shall meet the requirements of 3.1, 3.4, 3.5, 3.5.1 through 3.5.3 inclusive, and 3.25 as applicable, and be free from other defects that will affect life, serviceability, or appearance, and shall pass the visual inspection as specified on figure B-1 and figure B-2 in appendix B.